 Track Changes

-This compatible redlining feature is very helpful when working on the same document with multiple authors specifically with legal or healthcare documents where changes need to be tracked and safely logged.
+This MS Word compatible redlining feature is very helpful when on the same document with multiple authors specifically with legal or healthcare documents where changes need to be tracked and safely logged.

 Hyperlinks and Targets

 TX Text Control supports document targets, bookmarks and hyperlinks that are 100% compatible to MS Word.
 You can insert a document link that points to another target.